maxmind/GeoIP2-java/README.md

 appropriate method (e.g., `city`) for your database, passing it the IP address you want to look up.

-If the lookup succeeds, the method call will return a model class for the end point you called.
-This model in turn contains multiple record classes, each of which represents part of the data returned by the web service.
+If the lookup succeeds, the method call will return a response class for the GeoIP lookup.
+The class in turn contains multiple record classes, each of which represents part of the data returned by the database.

 We recommend reusing the `DatabaseReader` object rather than creating a new one for each lookup.
 The creation of this object is relatively expensive as it